Granite Shoals, Texas: History

 Granite Shoals was incorporated as a city by a vote of area residents in 1966.
 The original city comprised various sections of the Sherwood Shores subdivision, which was at the time the largest platted subdivision in the state of Texas.
 The Sherwood Shores subdivisions were created from the Phillips, Naumann and Ebeling ranches in 1962.
 In November 2005, residents voted to adopt a home rule charter to govern the city.
-In 2006, the city hired its first city manager.
+In 2006, the city hired its first city manager, John W. Gayle.

 The major industry in Granite Shoals is granite mining, and the city is popular with lake enthusiasts with its 18 city parks, 14 of which are located on Lake Lyndon B. Johnson.
-The city's municipal complex is home to the Andy Roddick Foundation International Tennis Center, a planned center of 18 adult courts and at least two QuickStart courts for kids.
-The QuickStart courts became operational in 2010, and fundraising events are in place for the remainder of the center.
-In 2011, the city received a grant to fund the Leonel Manzano Hike, Bike and Run Trails at its municipal complex, which will have 2-mile and 1/2-mile trails.
+The city's municipal complex is home to Quarry Park, which has 2 regulation covered tennis courts, a baseball field, batting cages, and a covered multi-sports complex with basketball, soccer, and pickleball facilities.
+In 2011, the city received a grant to fund the Leonel Manzano Hike, Bike and Run Trails at its municipal complex, which has 2-mile and 1/2-mile trails.
 Leonel Manzano grew up in Granite Shoals.
-The city is undergoing strong growth with the opening of a new bank and several new stores.
+The city is undergoing strong growth with the opening of several new stores.